dowjones/tokendito/README.md

 See [Releases](https://github.com/dowjones/tokendito/releases) for a detailed Changelog.

+### Tokendito 2.5.0

+Version 2.5.0 of Tokendito introduces the following new features:

+- Cross-platform input timeout feature with configurable timeout (default: disabled).

 ### Tokendito 2.4.0

 Version 2.4.0 of Tokendito introduces the following new features:

 - Add support for Okta question MFA.
-- Cross-platform input timeout feature with configurable timeout (default 60 seconds).
 - Many bug fixes and contributions.

 ### Tokendito 2.3.0